zhangyusen15/pyecharts/docs/en-us/prepare.md

 more Jupyter notebook examples, please refer to [notebook-use-cases](https://github.com/chenjiandongx/pyecharts/blob/master/document/notebook-use-cases.ipynb).
 You could download and run it on your notebook.

 Use Jupyter Notebook to display charts, just call your own instance and be compatible with Python2 and Python3's Jupyter Notebook environment.
 All charts can be displayed normally, and the interactive experience is consistent with the browser.
 It is even no need PPT with this method to display report! !

+#### Map plugins

+Since v0.3.2, in order to reduce the size of the project itself and maintain the lightweight operation of the pyecharts project, pyecharts will no longer have its own map js file.
+Developers who want to use the map **must** manually install the map plugin.
+Detailed reference [Map Customization](en-us/customize_map).

 ### Offline installation instructions for pyecharts